 2nd VP: Barb Cerrito

 Secretary: Rob Erick

 Board Members (3 year term ending in May, 2024): Eric Wethington

 The New Darkroom Door is Here!

-Just in time for your stay-at-home reading pleasure, the latest issue of the Darkroom Door newsletter has been published!
-Covering the second half of 2019, this issue features Member Profiles, photo tips, member accomplishments - and LOTS of photos from our competitions.
+The latest issue of the Darkroom Door newsletter has been published!
+Covering the second half of 2020, this issue features interesting articles, photo tips, member accomplishments - and LOTS of photos from our competitions.
 To view or download this issue, click here.
 And don't forget to review our archive of past issues, dating back all the way to 1969!
 This issue continues a long-standing stream of member communications - and an archive of the Club's history.
 Special thanks to Deborah Willis and her team of contributors - hope you enjoy!

 Welcome to CPS!

 The Cleveland Photographic Society is not your typical 'camera club'.
 Operating from our own full-time, ADA-friendly clubroom in Broadview Heights, Ohio, we are an all-volunteer 501(c)(3) non-profit organization, offering a variety of activities for members and visitors alike - including our long-running School of Photography, with classes held throughout the year.
 Feel free to look around our website and learn a little more about us and how to find us on the All About CPS page.
 Visitors are always welcome to our Friday evening meetings and many other events - we hope YOU'LL plan to visit sometime soon!
 If you have a question or a comment, please Drop us a line